nathanael-fijalkow/TheoretiCS_doc/editors.md

 ### Authors: submit an article

-Authors first submit their work on a repository (HAL or arXiv), and then submit the paper to the Episciences system.
+Authors first submit their work on arXiv, and then submit the paper to the Episciences system.

 Authors who do not wish to submit their work to a repository when submitting to